CRingrose94/qube-somd/amber-gaff/01-setup/README.md

 prepareFEP.py --input1 _solvated-ligands/12_prot_water.prm7 _solvated-ligands/12_prot_water_eq.rst7 --input2 _solvated-ligands/14d_prot_water.prm7 _solvated-ligands/14d_prot_water_eq.rst7 --output _solvated-perturbations-complexes/12_to_14d_bound

 This will complete the setup of the input files for a SOMD relative FEP.
-The next steps to implement should be in a separate folder that can be packed and copied around.
+If this is working, then we need to write a drive script that can run steps 1-6 for a dataset of N ligands and M perturbations.

-To implement them, create a new subfolder in amber-gaff and create a protocol and run folder. e.g.
+The next steps is to implement the actual running of the simulations.
+To implement this, create a new subfolder in amber-gaff and create a protocol and run folder. e.g.

 01-setup
 02-protocol